omeaman2/Project_RTOS/README.md

 TODO
 ---
+ - [] In Fourier cancel only the most common frequencies (need to determine a cutoff in the fourier for that).
+ - [] Confirm that the noise is indeed reduced by at least 6 dB.
  - [✓] Continue testing listening to the was file.
 Currently produces garbage when going through c.
 Maybe don't do a nasty int cast in 'write to file' function, and make the entire array of int type.
 Problem could also lie in